AlainGhawi/OptimusMap/README.md

 1. Angular project: Update the following keys
    - In the chatgpt.service.ts -> YOUR_OPEN_API_KEY (you can generate a key from [OpenAI](https://platform.openai.com/api-keys))
    - In the index.html -> YOUR_GOOGLE_API_KEY (you can generate it from [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key))

-2. As we are using [ABP](https://abp.io/) to generate the boilerplate code, I added a connection string to MSSQL.
-Please download MSSQL and replace in the appsettings.json with your connection string to run the .NET solution

 ![image](https://github.com/AlainGhawi/OptimusMap/assets/25838998/c37b4c6f-f80f-4010-92eb-e0861fbfe02d)